MoneroAuth/MoneroAuth/use-cases/README.md

 + etc.

 **authbot** – an automated MoneroAuth personal assistant providing public key cryptography and key management services over a private, end-to-end encrypted messaging network.
 The communications network currently utilized is the [Matrix](https://matrix.org/), open network for secure, decentralized communication.

+The *authbot* also supports a dictionary of commands used for secure, automated resource management.